pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/from_existing_home_version.md

     ```

 1. Now run `./cells-enterprise start` to insure the app starts correctly.
 1. If you are running under production, please remember you should rather [configure the app to start as a service](https://pydio.com/en/docs/cells/v1/launching-cells-service).
+In such case, you also have to adapt the supervisor or systemd conf file (depending on your setup) to change the name of the launched binary from `cells` to `cells-enterprise`.